pytroll/satpy/doc/source/readers.rst

 multiple calibrations (``brightness_temperature``, ``reflectance``, ``radiance``, etc), multiple polarizations, or have corrections or other modifiers already applied to them.
-By default SatPy will provide the version of the dataset with the highest resolution and the highest level of calibration (brightness temperature or reflectance over radiance).
+By default Satpy will provide the version of the dataset with the highest resolution and the highest level of calibration (brightness temperature or reflectance over radiance).
 It is also possible to request one of these exact versions of a dataset by using the